trick77/dockerflix/README.md

 ## Demo proxy server

 If you don't have your own U.S.-located virtual private server yet feel free to use my Dockerflix demo server.
 Just omit the -r parameter when calling the gendns-conf.py script and the Dockerflix demo server's IP address will be used.
-Obviously, you will still have to go through the post installation step in order to use the demo server.

 ## Limitations